polyglotdev/devops-beginners-to-advanced-with-projects/README.md

   - Monitoring: Monitoring and debugging services can be complex.
   - Security: Securing microservices architecture.
   - Communication: Services need to communicate effectively.

+## AWS Part 1

+- **AWS (Amazon Web Services)** is a cloud computing platform that offers a wide range of services, including computing power, storage, databases, machine learning, and more.
+- **EC2 (Elastic Compute Cloud)**: Provides scalable computing capacity in the cloud.
+- **S3 (Simple Storage Service)**: Object storage service for storing and retrieving data.
+- **RDS (Relational Database Service)**: Managed relational database service.
+- **IAM (Identity and Access Management)**: Service for managing user access to AWS resources.
+- **VPC (Virtual Private Cloud)**: Service for creating isolated virtual networks.
+- **Route 53**: DNS web service.
+- **CloudWatch**: Monitoring and observability service.
+- **Elastic Beanstalk**: Platform as a service (PaaS) for deploying and managing applications.
+- **Lambda**: Serverless computing service.
+- **SNS (Simple Notification Service)**: Pub/sub messaging service.
+- **SQS (Simple Queue Service)**: Message queuing service.
+- **DynamoDB**: NoSQL database service.
+- **EKS (Elastic Kubernetes Service)**: Managed Kubernetes service.
+- **EFS (Elastic File System)**: Scalable file storage service.

+## EC2

+- **EC2 (Elastic Compute Cloud)** is a web service that provides resizable compute capacity in the cloud.
+It allows users to launch virtual servers, known as instances, and scale capacity up or down as needed.
+- **Instance Types**: EC2 instances come in various types optimized for different use cases, such as general-purpose, compute-optimized, memory-optimized, storage-optimized, and more.
+- **AMI (Amazon Machine Image)**: An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch an EC2 instance.
+- **Security Groups**: Security groups act as a virtual firewall that controls inbound and outbound traffic to an EC2 instance.
+- **Key Pairs**: Key pairs are used to securely connect to an EC2 instance using SSH.
+The private key is used to log in to the instance, while the public key is stored on the instance.
+- **EBS (Elastic Block Store)**: EBS provides persistent block storage volumes for EC2 instances.
+It allows you to create volumes that can be attached to instances for data storage.
+- **Elastic IP**: An Elastic IP is a static IPv4 address that can be associated with an EC2 instance.
+It allows you to mask the failure of an instance by rapidly remapping the address to another instance in your account.
+- **Instance Metadata**: Instance metadata is data about your instance that you can use to configure or manage the running instance.
+It includes information such as the instance type, public IP address, security groups, and more.
+- **Instance Store**: Instance store volumes are temporary block storage volumes that are physically attached to the host computer.
+They provide temporary storage for data that is deleted when the instance is stopped or terminated.
+- **Placement Groups**: Placement groups are logical groupings of instances within a single Availability Zone.
+They are used to influence the placement of instances to meet specific requirements, such as low latency or high network throughput.
+- **Spot Instances**: Spot instances allow you to bid on unused EC2 capacity at a discounted price.
+They are ideal for workloads that are flexible in terms of when they run and can be interrupted.
+- **Reserved Instances**: Reserved instances provide a significant discount (up to 75%) compared to on-demand instances in exchange for a commitment to use the instance for a one- or three-year term.
+- **Load Balancers**: Load balancers distribute incoming application traffic across multiple targets, such as EC2 instances, to ensure optimal performance and availability.
+- **Auto Scaling**: Auto Scaling automatically adjusts the number of EC2 instances in a group based on demand or a predefined schedule.
+It helps maintain application availability and reduce costs.
+- **CloudWatch**: CloudWatch is a monitoring and observability service that provides data and insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
+-